The Blank Slate Internet

 provided.
 Such an agreement has to be

-politically empowered and also to have a technology that is neutral to
+politically empowered and to have a technology that is neutral to

 ownership issues.
 This means that the

-and the agreements have to have grounding in Constitutional law.
+and agreements have to have grounding in constitutional law.

 gather private information.
 However,